Bacon-Wrapped Jalapeno Shrimp with Cherry Cola BBQ Sauce

 • Heat a cast-iron skillet or grill pan over medium.
 Cut a long 1/4-inch-deep slit in the inner curve of each shrimp; insert 1 jalapeño strip.
 Sprinkle with the salt and pepper.
 Wrap each shrimp tightly with 1 bacon piece.
 Set on a plate, seam sides down.

 • Place the bacon-wrapped shrimp, seam sides down, in the hot skillet, and cook, turning occasionally, until the bacon is crisp and the shrimp are just cooked through, 5 to 6 minutes.
-Serve the shrimp with the BBQ sauce.
+Serve the shrimp with the BBQ sauce or your favorite dipping sauce.

 • The BBQ sauce will hold up to 2 weeks in the fridge.
 If you’re prepping for a party, the shrimp can be wrapped ahead of time and cooked later.